flowx-ai/docs-flowx/docs/building-blocks/node/node.md

 ![](./img/nodes_types.png)

-+ **​Start and end nodes**​​​ ​- they mark the beginning and end of a [process flow](https://app.gitbook.com/o/-MVRCn3o3WUfWLGb63-I/s/-MVSpRy3VRuAdQwXxdXT/\~/changes/D4EdM2fJGOC62iS1Xq5D/flowx-designer/managing-a-process-flow).
-A [process definition](https://app.gitbook.com/o/-MVRCn3o3WUfWLGb63-I/s/-MVSpRy3VRuAdQwXxdXT/\~/changes/D4EdM2fJGOC62iS1Xq5D/flowx-elements/process/process-definition) can have one or more start nodes (each linked with a start condition) and also one or more end nodes depending on the flow outcomes
++ **​Start and end nodes**​​​ ​- they mark the beginning and end of a [process flow].
+A [process definition] can have one or more start nodes (each linked with a start condition) and also one or more end nodes depending on the flow outcomes
 + **​Message send tasks and message received tasks** ​- are used to communicate with external systems (integrations and plugins)
 + ​**Task nodes**​​ - can be added when a [business rule](business-rule-action) needs to be run during a process flow
 + **​User task nodes** ​- these are used to configure the look and behavior of the UI and send data to custom component